AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 ## Software

 The software that our group want to develop is meant to help people that want to create a Rubik's cubes pixel art reduce their searching time for colors.
 It will take a full image where total pixels can be divided by 3 and name each 3 by 3 with a grid name (e.g. "G23").
-From that point, by selecting the grid name you want to check, the program will return an image of the face that will have to be at this adress on the pixel art.
+From that point, by selecting the grid name you want to check, the program will return an image of the face that will have to be at this address on the pixel art.
 If the image's size can"t be divided by 3, it will mean that the size is not right, and it should return an error written in the "lastest.log" file.

-The software should already have the image's path in the code as it is meant to be used by people with knowledge in software developement.
+The software should already have the image's path in the code as it is meant to be used by people with knowledge in software development.

+The software should save the output image in the same folder as the input image and should be named "cube.png".
+If a "cube.png" file already exists, it should be replaced by the new one.

 The software will be written in [Python 3.10.11](https://www.python.org/downloads/release/python-31011/) and will be compatible Windows and MacOs.

-As it was decided by the group, the softawre will be open source to allow other people or co-workers to speed-up their work.
+As it was decided by the group, the software will be open source to allow other people or co-workers to speed-up their work.

 To develop this software, we will use libraries that are:
 - Pillow : a library that manage images that will be useful to create the output image or to separate the pixels of the input image.